-Under this ordinance, the Commission must issue a "certificate of appropriateness" for a proposed action that meets ordinance standards (see below).
-The Commission must deny a certificate for a proposed action that fails to meet an applicable standard, unless the Commission grants a "variance" from that standard (see below).
-The Preservation Planner may issue "certificates of appropriateness" for relatively minor actions that do not require a public hearing (decisions may be appealed to the Commission), but may not grant "variances" from ordinance standards.
+- The Commission must issue a "certificate of appropriateness" for a proposed action that meets applicable district-specific standards (see above).
+Applicable standards may vary within and between historic districts. - The Commission must deny a certificate for a proposed action that fails to meet an applicable districtspecific standard, unless the Commission grants a "variance" from that standard (see below). - The Commission may issue a "certificate of appropriateness" subject to reasonable terms and conditions specified by the Commission. - If the proposed action involves the demolition or removal of an existing structure, the proposed replacement structure must also comply with applicable district-specific standards.
+The Commission may not authorize a demolition based solely on conditions caused by the owner's malfeasance or neglect.